Find Affordable College Courses

 238 Yearly Graduations

 Texas Woman's University comes in at #4 on our list of the most popular colleges offering master's degrees in library science.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
-The library science program at Texas Woman's University awarded 238 master's degrees during the 2020-2021 school year.
-Of these students, 95% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $5,712 per year, while in-state graduate students, on average, pay $5,184 per year.
+During the most recent year for which we have data, 238 people received their master's degree in library science from TWU.
+About 92% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+Data shows that TWU graduates that hold this degree go on to make a median salary of $47,652.

 #5